bruno-oliveira/techblog/_posts/2021-11-18-Mob-programming.md

 - Not every person feels comfortable to be working so closely with someone else, basically coding "live" with an audience;

+However, with this in mind, if you believe that you can improve the existing workflows, maybe, try and give _mob programming_ a try, see if it works for you and see if it significantly improves your way of working.

+Do you know of any other ways to improve the existing and more adopted workflows?